sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 Advection is the transfer of a property from one place to another due to the motion of the fluid.
-If you've got some black dye in some water, and the water is moving to the right, then surprise surprise, the black dye moves right!
+If you've got some black dye in some water, and the water is moving to the right, then surprise surprise, the black dye moves right.

 <canvas id="advection1" width="400" height="400"></canvas>